 top of page

-Like front splits, I didn't think my anatomy would allow for such a contortion.
+Like front splits, I didn't think my anatomy would let me.
+It wasn’t a possibility.
 But fast forward to 2023 during a regular yoga class I attended, and ‘plop’, I sank into middle splits with ease.

 A yoga teacher demonstrating middle splits

-This wasn’t a result of my natural flexibility or a freak accident but what I realise now, is the repetition of a certain group of exercises and asanas I had practised for extended periods of time.
-In this article, we’ll explore these asanas and how to get your middle splits.
+This wasn’t the result of my natural flexibility or a freak accident.
+My middle splits were achieved thanks to the repetition of a certain group of asanas I had practised for extended periods.
+This article explores these asanas and how to get your middle splits.

-Known as Samakonasana in Sanskrit, the middle splits (also known as centre splits or box splits) is viewed as an advanced asana.
-This is because it relies on not just the flexibility but the strength of several muscle groups that wouldn’t necessarily extend (lengthen) during day-to-day activities.
+Known as Samakonasana in Sanskrit, the middle splits (or centre splits or box splits) can be considered an advanced asana.
+This is because it relies not only on the flexibility, but the strength of several muscle groups that wouldn’t necessarily extend (lengthen) during day-to-day activities.

-1. Hip flexors (the three muscles that help us flex our hips, i.e. take a step forward or kick leg above the waist)
+1. Hip flexors - the three muscles that help us flex our hips, i.e. take a step forward or kick the leg above the waist

-2. External hip rotators (muscles that live in your pelvis, butt and legs that help the thigh and the knee rotate outward, away from the body - these are very important for bringing the pubic bones to the floor)
+2. External hip rotators - muscles that live in your pelvis, butt and legs that help the thigh and the knee rotate outward, away from the body - these are important for bringing the pubic bones to the floor

 Check out the asanas and exercises below to target all of these areas.